Montana Moon: Production

 As opposed to filming in Monument Valley or in California's Sierra Nevadas, director Malcolm St. Clair sent the cast to Montana for location shooting.
 The change in scenery and remoteness of the location helped create a strong sense of cohesion among the cast and crew, who spent most of their off hours together playing games and rehearsing scenes.

-Because of delays in getting the script through the Production Code Administration, the film was completed before any requisite changes were requested to get the film past local censors.
+Because of delays in getting the script through the Production Code Administration,also known as the Hays office, the film was completed before any requisite changes were requested to get the film past Hollywood censors.
 By the time St. Clair got the lengthy list of cuts, it was too late to go back to Montana and re-shoot the necessary scenes.
 For instance, all shots of drinking be had to be eliminated since the country was still under Prohibition.
 This meant that both scenes from the wedding celebration in which people were shown drinking in the background and scenes in which Joan gets tipsy at her own wedding had to be cut.
 Unfortunately, those scenes explained Joan's flirtatious behavior with Jeff; so, instead of seeming innocently drunk, the character comes off as promiscuous.

+Film historian Ruth Anne Dwyer considers the censoring of Montana Moon as "sabotage" and a harbinger of even more "extreme restrictions" that would be imposed on pictures when the Breen office took over censorship duties for Hollywood.

+Reception

+Film critic Mordaunt Hall in the New York Times finds fault in the film's screenplay, its director Malcolm St. Clair, the quality of sound reproduction, and the acting.
+"It is a production that is equipped with poor dialogue and also one that is frequently lacking in good taste" from a director, Malcolm St. Clair, "whose work on silent films won him considerable distinction."
+The vocals from Joan Crawford lack "sound perspective" though "Miss Crawford appears to enjoy her rôle and sometimes her acting is quite fair."

+Hall summarizes the Montana Moon "an interminable, amateurish talking picture, with spasmodic snatches of melody" with a plot "that most of the time takes itself only too seriously."